Coconut Milk Rice...am ready for lunch...are you?

 - Ghee/Oil, 2 tbsp

 - Fresh Coriander, for garnishing

-Wash rice till water runs clear and soak for about half an hour.
+Wash rice till water runs clear and soak for about fifteen minutes.
 Drain well and keep aside.

 Heat ghee/oil in a pan, add star anise and cinnamon.

 After about 30 seconds, add crushed peppercorns, green chilies and onions.
 Cook till onions go soft.